CarboxyDev/lifely/README.md

 [Update: 01/22/22]
 Lifely has been out of development for quite some time now.
 The latest release might be very unstable.

+[Update: 11/22/22]
+Lifely has been deployed using vercel on my [personal website](https://carboxy.me).
+Also, I must mention here that I have no immediate plans of updating Lifely.
+If any plans for an update do brew up, they'll be done in a separate repository until they're production-ready.

 ---